Horotone Harbor, Southern Argania

 “Shut up!”
 Hestia shouted.
 Her face then suddenly calmed before sighing.
 Sweetly, she continued, “Now, get to the deck.
 All of you.
 I have news.”

 The crew mates hurried to get dressed as tired as they were.
-Isaac, however, had other plans.
+Ethan, however, had other plans.
 He snuck off with the key firmly within his right hand.
 He needed to speak to the boss privately.
 He could have waited.
-There was no reason for him to be acting so strangely secret, but something was troubling Isaac, something he could not quite put his finger on.
+There was no reason for him to be acting so strangely secret, but something was troubling Ethan, something he could not quite put his finger on.
 He made his way to the Captain’s quarters.
 She was sitting in front of a mirror.
-The boat was rocking and Isaac could see how her earrings dangle back and forth as she placed them into her lobes.
+The boat was rocking and Ethan could see how her earrings dangle back and forth as she placed them into her lobes.
 She spotted him in the mirror and smiled before turning to face him, her grey eyes glistening.
 “I thought I told you to get on deck.”

 “What is it, dear?
 Are the boys picking on you again?
 You know I don’t like them calling you prince.”

-Isaac shook his head.
+Ethan shook his head.
 “No, it’s not that.”

 “Is it about your dreams?
 Child, you’ve always had them.
 Considering all you’ve been through, I understan-”